hmatyschok/netcan/README.md

 Additional information about contacting
 ---------------------------------------

-If someone wants to contact me by electronic mail, use encryption!
+If someone wants to contact me by electronic mail, please use encryption!

 -----BEGIN PGP PUBLIC KEY BLOCK-----
 Version: GnuPG v2